 The Garagiste Festival is the place to discover the latest boutique wineries that have emerged on the California scene.
 These are the innovators in the field, the new kids on the block, hoping to make their imprint on the wine industry.
 I enjoy discovering these new wineries because one can find some real surprises.

 The Garagiste Festival Southern Exposure will soon be upon us.
-It is scheduled for March 29 & 30, 2014, in Solvang, CA. As I think about attending this upcoming festival, I reminisce on my first Garagiste Festival in Paso Robles this past fall.
+It is scheduled for March 29 & 30, 2014, in Solvang, CA. As I consider attending this upcoming festival, I reminisce on my first Garagiste Festival in Paso Robles this past fall.

 Garagiste Paso Robles Event

-The Paso event took place in several venues, the first being “The Opening Round” at The Pavilion on the Lake.
-Watching the sunset over the lake with a glass of wine in hand, and experiencing the wines of seventeen winemakers from the Central Coast was a pleasant way to end the day.
+The Paso event occurred in several venues, the first being “The Opening Round” at The Pavilion on the Lake.
+Watching the sunset over the lake with a glass of wine in hand and experiencing the wines of seventeen winemakers from the Central Coast was a pleasant way to end the day.
 The main event took place at the spectacular Windfall Farms.
 The grand tasting is in a stable, and again, there were some great surprises.

 At the Opening Round, four wineries stood out from the others.
 The first was Archium Cellars.
 Coming from a background in the entertainment industry, owners Zach Jarosz and Ian Sergy founded the winery in 2011.
 They chose the name Archium because it means archive in Latin.
 “We look at each year of our viticulture and winemaking that goes by as an “archive” of our best efforts that we can be proud of.” says Zach Jarosz.